django-extensions/django-extensions/docs/shell_plus.rst

     from somewhere.else import MyOtherManager
     # django.db.models.Manager is not loaded because only project classes are.

-By default all subclasses of your base class from all projects module will be loaded.
+By default, all subclasses of your base class from all projects modules will be loaded.

 You can exclude some modules and all their submodules by passing ``SHELL_PLUS_SUBCLASSES_IMPORT_MODULES_BLACKLIST`` option::